chandywerks/Ark-Survival-API/README.md

 Ark-Survival-API
 =================

-REST API for the Ark: Survival rcon server with Mojolicious.
-This is a work in progress.
+REST API for the Ark: Survival rcon server.
+Only a list of players call has been implemented.
+Leaving it around in case I ever get back to it.

 ### DEPENDENCIES
 * Net::RCON